lsst-dm/dmtn-002/index.rst

 Writing WorkFlowTasks
 ---------------------

-We have separated repositories, so the example blow is only illustrative, I will fix this soon
+We have separated repositories, so the example below is only illustrative, :red:`I will fix this soon`

 A workflow task based on the examples computes mean, std and mean again as separate tasks